-ECHA notes that the Registrant intends to cover the information requirement of the prenatal developmental toxicity study (a standard information requirement of Annexes IX and X, 8.7.2.) by performing a test according to OECD guideline 414.
-The Registrant proposes to perform this test with Rosin, fumarated, EC No. 266-040-8, which is an UVCB substance.
-The Registrant does not specify the composition of this substance.
-For test material identity, only EC number and EC name are provided.
+ECHA notes that the Registrant intends to cover the information requirement of the prenatal developmental toxicity and two-generation reproductive toxicity (standard information requirements of Annexes IX and X, 8.7.2., and Annex X, 8.7.3., respectively) by performing a test according to OECD guidelines 416 and 414, respectively.
+The Registrant does not specify in sufficient details the identity and composition of the substance to be tested for these endpoints.

-If the Registrant suggests carrying out the proposed test required by Annexes IX and X with a substance other than the registered substance, Article 13(1) and Annexes IX and X, third introductory paragraph, require the Registrant to clearly state reasons for adapting the standard information according to the rules in Annex XI.
+If the Registrant suggests carrying out the proposed tests required by Annexes IX and X with a substance other than the registered substance, Article 13(1) and Annexes IX and X, third introductory paragraph, require the Registrant to clearly state reasons for adapting the standard information according to the rules in Annex XI.
 This includes that similarity between the registered substance and the substance to be tested needs to be established by the Registrant.

-ECHA concludes that as the identity and composition of the substance to be tested was not sufficiently provided in the registration dossier, the similarity of the substance to be tested and the registered substance could not to be considered, and the requirements of Annex XI, section 1.5., as explained below, in conjunction with Article 13(1) and Annex IX and X, third introductory paragraph, of the REACH Regulation are not met.
+ECHA concludes that as the identity and composition of the substance to be tested was not provided in the registration dossier, the similarity of the substance to be tested and the registered substance could not to be considered, and the requirements of Annex XI, section 1.5., as explained below, in conjunction with Article 13(1) and Annexes IX and X, third introductory paragraph, of the REACH Regulation are not met.

 The Registrant is accordingly requested to submit adequate information concerning the identity and composition of the substance to be tested.
-The information to be provided shall include, in addition to the information already provided, the chemical name or any other identifier of the substance to be tested and its composition as described under point 1(a) for the registered substance.
+The information to be provided shall include, in addition to the information already provided, the chemical name or any other identifier of the substance to be tested and its composition, as described under point 1 for the registered substance.